 We define PGR as anyone studying for a master’s degree or PhD which relates, at least in part, to fuel or energy poverty.
 An ECR or ECP is defined as anyone who is within the first 10 years since completion of their PhD, or within the first 10 years of their career as an academic or practitioner.

 Through EPEC we will award, via a competitive process, small research grants of up to £2,500 to those in the early stages of a career which relates in some way to energy poverty, whether in academia or practice, in any country of the world.
-The grants are designed to enable:
+The grants are designed to support projects of up to two years that enable:

 - original research,